 - 5 ripe bananas sliced

-Combine flour, baking powder, and salt in a large bowl.
+- Combine flour and salt in a large bowl.
 Cut in shortening using a pastry cutter or your fingers until crumbly.

-In a medium-sized bowl, mix eggs, almost all the ice water, and vinegar.
+- In a medium-sized bowl, mix eggs, 9 to 10 tablespoons of the ice water, and vinegar.
 Add egg mixture to the flour mixture and gently mix.
 As the dough begins to come together, form a ball.
 Add more water if needed.

 - Divide the dough into fourths and form each into a disc.
 Wrap the discs in plastic wrap and refrigerate for at least one hour.